Things to Do with Kids on Anna Maria Island - Summer Edition

 1. Surf camp - There are a few options for surf camp on the island or you can book a coach for a one-on-one session.
 Endless summer surf camp is held each Sunday with a quick little prayer to start and is a great free way to get your kids introduced to this addictive sport.
 West Coast Surf Shop, Florida's oldest surf shop runs their Surf Camp Monday to Friday half days for a reasonable fee.
 Contact them for dates as they usually run this camp on the front end of the summer.
 If you'd like to hire your own surf coach, West Coast Surf Shop has some great contacts for you.
 For more experienced surfers head to White Avenue in Holmes Beach on a sunny day to catch some choice waves.

 2. Snorkelling - You can buy your kids a cute snorkelling set or get fancy with some newer full face options and pop them in the water at the shoreline to discover the marine life that lives close to our beaches.
 Discovering live sand dollars, minnows and small fish with the occasional sting ray meandering by is a great option for land lubbers.
 For something a little more adventurous we like to head out to Egmont Key on the north-west of Anna Maria Island, near the ruins and explore the natural habitat of even more marine life.
 Egmont Key, a national wildlife refuge, is only accessible by boat or ferry.
-You can book a tour or rent a boat directly from our website here.
 You can explore the rest of the island which has the remains of Fort Dade, a Spanish - American era fort along with the lighthouse that has been serving the Tampa Bay port for over 70 years.

 4. Fishing on the Piers - Kids love to learn about fishing and all of the interesting types of fish that live in our local Anna Maria waters.
 My kids were especially smitten with the Toad Fish they caught off our backyard dock.
 Reminiscent of Jabba the Hut, we were simultaneously grossed out and weirdly entranced by this fish.
 Needless to say we let it go to live another day.
 Don't be surprised if our Great Blue Herons fly up and perch themselves close by while you are catching your fish, eagerly waiting for a hand out.
 Be careful to cut the fish into small pieces if you do decide to leave something behind for the birds, they can get caught in their throats if pieces are too large.
 Florida does require a fishing license for anyone over 16 years of age so be sure to buy a license at one of the piers.
 Rod n Reel pier, Anna Maria City Pier and Bridge Street Piers are all great choices.
 Learn more about fishing license requirements here.